 EBITDA represents earnings before interest, income taxes and depreciation.
 Adjusted EBITDA includes further adjustments for non-recurring items and items not indicative to the operating performance of the Company.
 The Company believes adjusted EBITDA is a more appropriate supplemental measure of debt service capacity and performance of its operations.
-Adjusted EBITDA is calculated by removing the gain or loss on portfolio investments.
+Adjusted EBITDA is calculated by removing the write-down of inventory and gain or loss on portfolio investments.